huraira213/pg_cext/README.md

 - `mul_nums(int, int)`: Multiplies two integers.
 - `sub_nums(int, int)`: Subtracts the second integer from the first.
 - `divide_nums(int, int)`: Divides the first integer by the second (with division by zero check).
+- `factorial(int)`: Calculates the factorial of a non-negative integer (max 12 to avoid overflow).
+- `is_prime(int)`: Checks if an integer is prime.
+- `safe_divide(float8, float8)`: Safely divides two floats, returning NULL for division by zero or NULL inputs.
+- `power_float(float8, float8)`: Raises the first float to the power of the second float.
 - `hello_extension(text)`: Returns a greeting message prefixed with "Hello, " followed by the input text.
 - `hows_your_day(text)`: Returns a response about the day's mood based on input text.
 - `reverse_string(text)`: Reverses the input string.